 Make Your Home SAD proof

 There are so many things you can do in the home to help prevent SAD or the winter blues.
 Always open blinds and curtains as far as possible to allow the maximum amount of sunlight into the home.
 If you can, sit as close to the window as possible to maximise your exposure to the suns rays too.
-This is something to think about if you work in an office for long periods of time.
+If you live in an area where sunlight is scarce, you might want to consider installing a heating system such as a furnace.
+However, in order for your furnace to function smoothly, you must have the furnace repairs and maintenance done on a regular basis.
+This is also something to think about if you work in an office for long periods of time.

 Lampcommerce provide a range of luxury lighting options that you can use to enhance your home this time of year.
 There is no right or wrong when it comes to the correct lighting, it’s very much down to what look you are after and what you use the space for.
 Layers of lighting are the perfect solution for people wishing to beat the winter blues, as by installing a range of lamps, ceiling and wall lights from a range like Artemide you will be able to adjust your lighting to reflect a level of light more appropriate for the time of day.